 Days began with sunrise game drives with blankets and hot water bottles, followed by time on my terrace or by the infinity pool, hot stone massages in the valley-floor spa, unhurried afternoon drives with sundowners, and evenings gathered around the firepit over Amarula and stories.

 What struck me most about Mahali Mzuri wasn’t just the polish or the wildlife (though both are world-class), but the integrity that underpins it.
 The conservancy model, born of five years of patient negotiation by Richard Branson’s Virgin Limited Edition team with local Maasai landowners, ensures both protection of the land and tangible benefits for the community.
-This is luxury with substance: considered, respectful, and anchored in place.
+It’s luxury done with care and purpose.

 From Mahali, we flew south to Tsavo West.
 The landscape changed instantly: more arid, volcanic, raw.
 Finch Hattons sits tucked into natural springs, its 35 hectares alive with birdsong and the soft tread of passing giraffe, zebra and elephants.
 It is, in every sense, immersive.